chrispader/EyeMind/README.md

 # Installation Procedure

-EyeMind is composed of two interconnected components: the Eye-Tracking Server and the EyeMind App.
+EyeMind is composed of two services: the Eye-Tracking Server and the EyeMind App.
 This guide will walk you through the installation process for both services.

 Start by cloning EyeMind to your local machine.
 In the following we will assume that the cloning folder is called "EyeMind".